 The Hispanic Heritage Foundation (HHF) wants you to learn more about our amazing staff, the individuals behind the work of our programs including the Hispanic Heritage Awards, Latinos on Fast Track (LOFT), Youth Awards, Code as a Second Language and other initiatives!

 Camila started working with The Foundation as Antonio’s Assistant in July of 2016.
-She is grateful to work with Antonio, and admires that he is extremely dedicated to his family.
+She is grateful to work with Antonio and admires his commitment to work and his family.

 “Antonio has a schedule that requires him to travel frequently, but he is family oriented, making sure to never miss a birthday or anniversary.”

 A day in the life of a personal assistant to the CEO of one of the nation’s top nonprofits does not come without it’s bumps in the road.
 Camila recalls when she had just started as Antonio’s assistant and had a total technical disaster!
 She had an important call to hop on to and an important call to schedule for Antonio, when her phone and computer both died.
 But Camila’s cool composure has allowed her to earn her stripes and always get the job done.
-Camila recently moved into a new role as Development Coordinator, where she in direct contact with current HHF sponsors and potential sponsors, along with HHF members Dario and Juana.
+Camila recently moved into a new role as Development Coordinator, where she is in direct communication with HHF sponsors and potential sponsors along with HHF’s Development Directors.

 While managing her roles at HHF, Camila attends Northern Virginia Community College full-time and plans to attend the University of Virginia for Chemical Engineering.